CSE142/Home/README.md

 **Note** Accessing the lab early is a form of cheating.
 If you are a Section B student, do not click on the Section A link.

+**Note** The importing process in GitHub Classroom can take a surprisingly long time.
+Be patient.

 | Number | Name   | Section A Github classroom link         | Section B Github classroom link         |
 |--------|--------|-----------------------------------------|-----------------------------------------|
 | 1      | Intro  | [link](https://classroom.github.com/a/IjkqbBTv) | [link](https://classroom.github.com/a/-VPj3rda) |